Angelmmiguel/angel.kiwi/en/blog/2025/07/disappointed-by-gemini-cli.md

 In the AI tools space, the competition is huge.
 When developers want to try a new tool, especially one that competes with something they're already happy with, the onboarding experience is critical.

-**Google has great AI capabilities** (Veo 3 is so cool), but if developers can't easily access them, what's the point?
+**Google has great AI capabilities** (Veo 3 is so cool!), but if developers can't easily access them, what's the point?
 With Claude Code, I was productive within minutes.
-With Gemini CLI, I spent over an hour just trying to run a prompt.
+With Gemini CLI, I couldn't run a prompt.